 61G15-20.0011, Structural Engineering Recognition Program for Professional Engineers.

-(1) Any Professional Engineer currently licensed in good standing in the state of Florida who desires Recognition as a Structural Engineer in Florida shall submit an online form to the Board.
-The form is located on the Board’s website at FBPE.org/FBRSE.
-The Board shall Recognize only those applicants who have completed the online form, including submission of required documentation, and who have demonstrated to the Board that they have:
+(1) Any professional engineer currently licensed in good standing in the state of Florida who desires Recognition as a Structural Engineer in Florida shall submit an application to the Board.
+The instructions and application Form FBPE/030 (04/23), entitled, “FBPE Application for Recognition in the Florida Structural Engineer Recognition Program” is hereby incorporated by reference, copies of which may be obtained from the Board office at 2400 Mahan Drive, Tallahassee, Florida 32308; from the Board’s website at FBPE.org/FBRSE.
+The Board shall Recognize only those applicants who have completed the Application, including submission of required documentation, and who have demonstrated to the Board that they have:

 • (a) Passed the NCEES Structural I and Structural II exams taken prior to January 1, 2011, OR

-1. Has at least fifteen (15) years of experience working on significant structural engineering projects.
-For purposes of this paragraph, “significant structural engineering projects” is defined as the design of structural components and systems of any of the following:
+• (e) Has at least five (5) years of experience after licensure as a Professional Engineer in any jurisdiction(s) designing significant structural engineering projects.
+For purposes of this rule, “significant structural engineering projects” is defined as the design of structural components and structural systems of any of the following:

-3. c.
-Risk Category III or IV buildings, as defined by Table 1604.5 RISK CATEGORY OF BUILDINGS AND OTHER STRUCTURES in the current Florida Building Code or equivalent classification in another jurisdiction.
+2. Risk Category III or IV buildings, as defined by Table 1604.5 RISK CATEGORY OF BUILDINGS AND OTHER STRUCTURES in the current Florida Building Code in effect at the time of application or equivalent classification in another jurisdiction.

-(2) Any Florida Licensed PE recognized by the Florida Board may be so indicated by using the designation “Florida Board Recognized Structural Engineer” or “FBRSE.”
-A Professional Engineer who is recognized by the program may identify such recognition in her or his professional practice, including marketing and advertising materials.
+(2) Any Florida Licensed PE recognized by the Florida Board may be so indicated by using the designation “Florida Board Recognized Structural Engineer” or “FRSE.”
+A professional engineer who is recognized by the program may identify such recognition in her or his professional practice, including marketing and advertising materials.

 REQUEST FOR FLORIDA BOARD STRUCTURAL ENGINEERING RECOGNITION PROGRAM – NO FEE